-First introduced in Windows 7 and Windows Server 2008 R2, Windows Printing Driver Isolation feature, removed an isolated driver from the print spooler process and loaded it into a sandbox.
+The Windows Printing Driver Isolation feature removes an isolated driver from the print spooler process and loads it into a sandbox.
 If an isolated driver experienced a crash, the print spooler process would not be affected.

 Application Isolation feature in Windows 10